Skip to content Skip to footer

 Business assets can be included in a divorce settlement.
 For example, a family business is likely to be seen as a source of income rather than an asset in the same way as a family home or savings pot.
 So even if one of the partners had no direct involvement in the business, or did not help to build it up, they may still be entitled to some of its value.

-What happens to a business in a divorce could depend on careful, delicate negotiation between you, your partner and possibly other family members, so it’s vital your solicitor has the right expertise.
-At Clarke Willmott we have many years’ experience in supporting family businesses and farming families – some over several generations.
+What happens to your business in a divorce could depend on careful, delicate negotiation between you, your partner and possibly other family members, so it’s vital your solicitor has the right expertise.
+At Clarke Willmott we have many years’ experience supporting family businesses and farming families – some over several generations.

 Are overseas assets included in a financial settlement?